-To convert Hypertonic seawater (35‰) to Isotonic seawater (9‰), the dilution rate is: 70% diluting water and 30% pure ocean water.
-Or one takes ordinary seawater and dilutes it with Spring Water by the ratio of 2:4.66 which means: 2 L of of pure ocean water is mixed with 4.66 L of diluting water to produce 6.66 L of isotonic ocean water.
+To convert Hypertonic seawater (35‰) to Isotonic seawater (9‰), the dilution rate is: 30% pure ocean water to 70% diluting water - by volume.
+Or one takes ordinary seawater and dilutes it with Spring Water by the ratio of 2:4.66 which means: 2 L of pure ocean water is mixed with 4.66 L of diluting water to produce 6.66 L of isotonic ocean water.

 Chemistry of Seawater

 What is sea salt?
 What is salinity and how is it measured?